 - Resistant clubfeet – These respond poorly to splinting and relapse quickly after seemingly successful manipulative treatment; they require early operative management and are said to be associated with a thin calf and a small high heel.

-The Pirani scoring system can be used to identify severity of clubfoot and also to monitor correction.
+The Pirani scoring system can be used to identify the severity of clubfoot and also to monitor correction.

 - Curvature of the lateral border (CLB) of the foot